Awards to celebrate Year of Young People in Midlothian

 Midlothian’s Young People Awards will recognise the contributions of young people to communities across the county.

 Celebrating the country's amazing young people

 Nominations for each of the six awards can be made by individuals, youth organisations, schools and colleges and employers.
-Nominations are open now and can be made below.

 Awards mark the Year of Young People 2018

 A judging panel, which will include a young person representative, will then select winners for each award category.

 Winners will be announced at an awards ceremony, hosted by Midlothian’s Lord-Lieutenant, Sir Robert M Clerk Bt, at Penicuik House on 31 August 2018.
 Each winner will also receive a prize on the day that they can gift to a Midlothian community group or local charity of their choice.

 The six award categories reflect the various positive contributions of young people to Midlothian.
 The themes of participation, enterprise and regeneration are common in each of the categories.
 The categories are: